 UK right to rent checks: information for hosts

-Long stays (3+ months) = record checks
+All other stays = record checks

 Don't worry ...we can prepare your checks!